intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    working groups, but usually all groups are from the same organisation.

 From-Contact:
-: One or more electronic mail addresses belong to the "From" body to which any response should be sent.
+: One or more electronic mail addresses belong to the "From" body.
    This includes the addresses associated with the "From" group(s), e.g. in the IETF these are the working group chair, working mailing list, and Area Director(s), and contacts that are required for the management of the liaison, like the liaison manager if existant and/or an IAB liaison contact in case of statements sent by the IETF or the staff person from the external organisation that has sent the incoming liaison by mail, as well as any additional technical experts that should be informed.

-   This is often also called the "Response Contact".
+From-Liaison-Contact ("Send Reply to"):
+: An explicit "Send Reply To" address may be provided that is used for processing the liaison statement.
+This address is usually not a personal address but rather a generic address associated to a role or process.
+For liaison statements sent by the IETF, this address should be the alias of the liaison manager, if applicable, or an address maintained by the IAB for liaison management such as liaison-coordination@iab.org.
+If a "Send Reply To" address is provided the expectation is that a statement sent in reply will only be sent to this address and will then be distributed accordingly internally in the receiving organisation follow their internal process.

 To:
 : The statement will indicate to which body it is.
 In this document,